Canstar Resources (CVE:ROX) Trading Up 25% – Still a Buy?

-Canstar Resources Inc. (CVE:ROX – Get Free Report)’s share price rose 25% during trading on Wednesday .
+Shares of Canstar Resources Inc. (CVE:ROX – Get Free Report) were up 25% on Wednesday .
 The stock traded as high as C$0.06 and last traded at C$0.05.
-Approximately 186,000 shares traded hands during trading, an increase of 243% from the average daily volume of 54,217 shares.
+Approximately 275,450 shares were traded during mid-day trading, an increase of 367% from the average daily volume of 58,965 shares.
 The stock had previously closed at C$0.04.

 Canstar Resources Company Profile